mackenzieros/Retrack/README.md

 # Retrack
 A memory retention mobile application

-Users will be able to create notecards with its content automatically populated by just typing in a topic and in the future, speaking to the app.
+Users will be able to create notecards with its content automatically populated by typing in a topic or speaking the topic name to the app.